Morocco Itinerary 7 Days: The Complete First-Timer’s Guide

 We continued our journey east, stopping to admire the views of the Todra Valley and Todra Gorge, with cliffs towering over 500 feet.

-At one scenic stop, we met a local vendor who joyfully welcomed us with, “Africa!
-We have the same skin!”—a moment that turned into an impromptu dress-up and selfie session in traditional Berber attire.
+At one scenic stop, we met a local vendor who joyfully welcomed us with “Africa!
+We have the same skin!”
+A moment later, it turned into an impromptu dress-up and selfie session in traditional Berber attire.

-By early evening, we reached the Erg Chebbi dunes in Merzouga and began a 2-hour camel trek to our luxury desert camp.
+By early evening, we arrived at the Erg Chebbi dunes in Merzouga and began a 2-hour camel trek to our luxurious desert camp.
 That night included a delicious dinner, live Berber music, dancing, and even drum lessons under the stars.

 Day 4: Sahara Desert to Fes